 The Montana Primary Care Association

 Incorporated in 1987, the Montana Primary Care Association is a non-profit organization dedicated to improving access to high-quality, community based, affordable primary health care in Montana.
-MPCA is the association of Montana’s community health centers.
+MPCA is the association of Montana’s Community Health Centers and Urban Indian Organizations.

 MPCA works to support and increase Montanans’ access to excellent, patient-centered health care.
 The association provides training and technical assistance to health centers and works to improve access to health care for all – especially for underserved and vulnerable populations.